ome/omero-test-infra/README.md

 .omero/docker dev run --user cli build
 ```
 Remember, you may need to set some environment variables to ensure your plugin
 is discovered and tested correctly.

-If you are modifying an existing plugin see `main.yml` for the required variables.
+See `docker`.

 Trouble-shooting
 ----------------